llinjupt/pymindmap/README.md

 Pymindmap is focused on create mindmap automatically with same style defined in styles/style.yaml.

-The sample output svg like below:
+The sample output svg looks like below:

 ![An amazing tree](sample/sample.yaml.svg)